 “It is such an honor for me to visit this stunningly beautiful and critically important region of Morocco," Fischer said, "and to begin the process of establishing a U.S. diplomatic presence here.”

 Morocco took control of Western Sahara in 1975, after Spain withdrew as a colonial power, but the pro-independence Polisario Front, backed by neighboring Algeria, also wanted control of a desert area rich in phosphate and other mineral resources plus offshore oil deposits.

-The United Nations brokered a ceasefire between Morocco and the independence movement in 1991, when it launched a peacekeeping mission that now costs US$60 million a year and has 685 personnel.
-The mission’s purpose of organizing a referendum on self-determination for the region is reflected in its name: U.N.
+The United Nations brokered a cease-fire between Morocco and the independence movement in 1991, when it launched a peacekeeping mission that now costs US$60 million a year and has 685 personnel.
+The mission's goal of regional self-determination is reflected in its name: U.N.
 Mission for the Referendum in Western Sahara, known by its Spanish-language acronym MINURSO.

 The Polisario Front controls about a fifth of the Western Sahara, and has long threatened to resume fighting because Morocco did not hold a promised referendum in January 1992 on self-determination for the indigenous Saharawis in the region.
 It also has long demanded that Morocco agree to certain "confidence-building measures," such as eliminating land mines along the border and improving the human rights situation.

 In November, after Morocco sent troops into the U.N.-patrolled buffer zone to reopen an important road for civilian and commercial traffic with neighboring Mauritania, the Polisario Front said it would no longer abide by the 1991 cease-fire.